Law Firms Being Recognized for Diversity and Inclusion

 The legal industry has long sought to move the needle on diversity and inclusion.
-However, progress has been slow.
+However, progress is slow.
 That is why it is good to recognize law firms that are having success.
-Several organizations have recently released lists of firms prioritizing getting attorneys of color, LGBTQ individuals, and attorneys with disabilities into firm leadership positions.
+Several organizations have released lists of firms prioritizing getting attorneys of color, LGBTQ+ individuals, and attorneys with disabilities into firm leadership positions.

-Earlier this month, Diversity Lab announced the firms that had achieved Mansfield Rule certification.
+In October 2022, Diversity Lab announced that 165 large law firms had achieved Mansfield Rule certification.
 Under the Mansfield Rule, firms pledge to have a diverse candidate pool for firm leadership positions and equity partnerships.
 To achieve Mansfield Rule 5.0 certification, at least 30% of candidates for leadership or governance roles must be women, attorneys of color, LGBTQ+, or attorneys who have disabilities.

-Vault ranked law firms on a variety of measures throughout September.
+Vault ranks law firms on a variety of measures.
 Several of those are for diversity and inclusion.
-These lists are compiled from associate surveys, and categories include racial and ethnic diversity, attorneys with disabilities, diversity for women, and diversity for LGBTQ individuals.
+These lists are compiled from associate surveys, and categories include racial and ethnic diversity, attorneys with disabilities, diversity for women, and diversity for LGBTQ+ individuals.

 Fellowship programs are another way of promoting diversity and inclusion in the legal profession.
 Fostering diversity early creates dividends and is a great way to develop diverse talent.

 Corporations are also prioritizing a more inclusive legal industry.
-Microsoft, for example, recently pledged to boost financial incentives for firms that have Black and Latino partners.
+Microsoft, for example, pledged in 2020 to boost financial incentives for firms that have Black and Latino partners.
 Law firms that meet Microsoft's diversity targets can receive a bonus of 3% of annual fees.